Dr. Helen Watts Reveals the Secrets: Unleashing the Power of Positive Experiences for Enhanced Gym Membership Retention

-We are pleased to introduce the team of experts who sit on the Keepme Advisory Board, ensuring all our systems are reinforced by cutting edge knowledge of the fitness retention industry.
+We are pleased to introduce the team of experts who sit on the Keepme Advisory Board, ensuring all our systems are reinforced by cutting-edge knowledge of the fitness retention industry.
 We will feature their insights as part of our “From the Experts” series.
-Kicking off the series is Dr Helen Watts, a Registered Psychologist, Senior Lecturer in Marketing (Worcester Business School) and holds a PhD in Customer Retention.
-Helen has provided research and consultancy services to various, high profile membership organisations to help understand the drivers and barriers of membership, and how to provide value to members.
+Kicking off the series is Dr. Helen Watts, a Registered Psychologist, Senior Lecturer in Marketing (Worcester Business School), and holds a Ph.D. in Customer Retention.
+Helen has provided research and consultancy services to various, high-profile membership organizations to help understand the drivers and barriers of membership, and how to provide value to members.

-In particular, Helen’s research has been focused on the roles of emotion, anxiety and perceptions of quality and how they affect likelihood of retaining or cancelling membership.
-Further to this, Helen has explored the differences between high and low contact membership organisations, and the role of interaction and rapport in different types of membership organisations (personal and professional services).
+In particular, Helen’s research has been focused on the roles of emotion, anxiety, and perceptions of quality and how they affect the likelihood of retaining or canceling a membership.
+Further to this, Helen has explored the differences between high and low-contact membership organizations, and the role of interaction and rapport in different types of membership organizations (personal and professional services).

 State anxiety has been extensively researched in fitness settings, and has been found to lessen motivation to participate in exercise (Leary, 1992).
-In particular, group exercise settings can create anxiety in members, due to fear of embarrassment by both the class instructor and other class participants, relating to co-ordination, physique, and physical condition.
-Class participants can all be provided with the same experience; same instruction, same equipment, but their changes in self-efficacy (how capable and confident they feel) can be hugely different dependent of whether they feel ‘they passed the test’ (Lamarche, Gammage & Strong, 2007).
+In particular, group exercise settings can create anxiety in members, due to fear of embarrassment by both the class instructor and other class participants, relating to coordination, physique, and physical condition.
+Class participants can all be provided with the same experience; same instruction, and the same equipment, but their changes in self-efficacy (how capable and confident they feel) can be hugely different depending on whether they feel ‘they passed the test’ (Lamarche, Gammage & Strong, 2007).

 Social physique anxiety

 A specific type of state anxiety, in a fitness club setting, is social physique anxiety.
-Not only is there the risk of feeling judged, there is the added fear of being judged when partially dressed or in lycra!
-Whilst body image is a key motivator for joining, perceived body image can actually be worsened through negative gym membership experience.
-This pressure to ‘look good on the treadmill’ is demonstrated by the rising trend of ‘fitness beauty’; cosmetics being designed specifically to maximise physical appearance during a workout.
+Not only is there the risk of feeling judged but there is also the added fear of being judged when partially dressed or in lycra!
+Whilst body image is a key motivator for joining, perceived body image can actually be worsened through a negative gym membership experience.
+This pressure to ‘look good on the treadmill’ is demonstrated by the rising trend of ‘fitness beauty’; cosmetics being designed specifically to maximize physical appearance during a workout.
 Ironically, for some members, the gym is an environment that requires you to look good before you sign up, not as a result of joining.

 If you want to see how improving gym retention can supercharge your revenue book a Keepme demo today – it will be worth your while.